Everest Base Camp Weather

 November in Everest Base Camp:

-Sunny and bright day welcome you to the month of November.
+Sunny and bright day welcome you to November.
 This last month of autumn indicates the pre-winter which demonstrates the winter season.
 So, the Everest base camp temperature rises to 6°C at day and falls to -12°C at night.
 Every trekker should be prepared with warm clothes during this month.
 Similarly, the Autumn season has the driest months which means weather conditions are all favorable neither hot nor cold.
 This season is the most comfortable and agreeable for trekking in Nepal.

-Does it snow in Everest base camp?
+Does it snow in the Everest base camp?

 Mt Everest is completely covered in snow throughout the year.
 But it’s a different story in Everest base camp, it is cold all the time but maximum snow falls during the winter season.
 Starting from the end of November, December, January, to February there is a high chance of snowfall.
 You must gear up with warm clothes, gloves, caps, and other different essential equipment.
 Snow can be very fun to watch but we must be cautious.